 Once at your destination, the places that cannot be reached on foot are served by rather frequent local buses that stop near the points of interest.

 Want to see a preview of Ikaho Onsen?
-Watch my YouTube Video!
+Watch my YouTube Video (with English subtitles)

 This article follows the tour organized by Gunma Prefecture in collaboration with Hatago Travel.